Horyniec-Zdrój

 Horyniec-Zdrój is a village in Lubaczów County, Subcarpathian Voivodeship, in south-eastern Poland, about 4 km from the border with Ukraine.
 It is the seat of the gmina (administrative district) called Gmina Horyniec-Zdrój.
-It lies approximately 18 km east of Lubaczów and 99 km east of the regional capital Rzeszów.

 Horyniec-Zdrój is a spa village with three large sanitariums - CRR KRUS (Horyniec-Zdrój), Bajka (Horyniec-Zdrój) and Uzdrowisko Horyniec (Horyniec-Zdrój) (Sanitarium Horyniec-Zdrój).
 The population consists largely of farmers, owning their own small farms.